 The best way to treat cholesterol plaques is to prevent them from forming or progressing.
 That can be done with lifestyle changes and, if needed, medication.

 Drugs and Lifestyle Changes to Reduce Risk for Atherosclerosis

 Reducing the risk factors that lead to atherosclerosis will slow or stop the process.
 Ways to reduce the amount of cholesterol in your body involves taking cholesterol and blood pressure medication, eating a healthy diet, getting frequent exercise, and not smoking.
 These treatments won't unclog arteries.
 They do, though, lower the risk of heart attacks and strokes.

 Various drugs can lower cholesterol levels including:

 Of these, statins are the most frequently prescribed cholesterol-lowering drugs.

 Using invasive procedures, doctors can see and unclog arteries, or provide a path for blood to go around blocked arteries.
 Treatments include:

-- Angiography, angioplasty, and stenting: Using a catheter inserted into an artery in the leg, doctors can enter diseased arteries.
+- Angiography, angioplasty, and stenting: Using a catheter inserted into an artery in the leg or arm, doctors can enter diseased arteries.
 This procedure is called cardiac catheterization.
 Blocked arteries are visible on a live X-ray screen.
 A tiny balloon on the catheter can be inflated to compress cholesterol plaque in the blocked arteries.
 Placing small tubes called stents helps to keep open blocked arteries.
 The stent is usually made of metal and is permanent.
-It can also be made of a material that the body absorbs over time.
 Some stents have medicine that helps keep the artery from getting blocked again.

 - Bypass surgery: Surgeons harvest a healthy blood vessel from the leg or chest.
 They use the healthy vessel to bypass blocked arteries.